A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Differential Operators on Theta Functions

-We remark that since we are concerned with explicit functions and operators, Equations \eqref{Sh14} and \eqref{Deltalambdatau} and Proposition \ref{DeltatauZ} can be obtained by direct evaluation of the corresponding derivatives.
-In addition, we recall the \emph{weight raising operator} $R_{k}=2i\frac{\partial}{\partial\tau}+\frac{k}{y}$ and the \emph{weight lowering operator} $L=-2iy^{2}\frac{\partial}{\partial\overline{\tau}}$ (note the sign difference relative to \cite{[Bru]}!).
-The action of the operators $R_{k}$ and $L$ on the function $y^{\frac{b_{-}}{2}+m_{-}}F(\tau,v,p,\lambda)$, for arbitrary signature and homogenous polynomial $p$, takes it to
+In fact, as we are concerned with explicit functions and operators, Equation \eqref{Sh14} and Propositions \ref{Deltalambdatau} and \ref{DeltatauZ} can be obtained by direct evaluation of the corresponding derivatives.
+In addition, it is expedient to evaluate the images of $y^{\frac{b_{-}}{2}+m_{-}}F(\tau,v,p,\lambda)$ under the \emph{weight raising operator} $R_{k}=2i\frac{\partial}{\partial\tau}+\frac{k}{y}$ and the \emph{weight lowering operator} $L=-2iy^{2}\frac{\partial}{\partial\overline{\tau}}$ (note the sign difference relative to \cite{[Bru]}!) in general.
+The resulting functions are

 respectively.
 Thus similar formulae describe the action of these operators on arbitrary theta functions with polynomials.
 One verifies that the action of $\Delta_{SO_{b_{+},b_{-}}^{+},\lambda}$ on $y^{\frac{b_{-}}{2}+m_{-}}F(\tau,v,p,\lambda)$ takes it to $y^{\frac{b_{-}}{2}+m_{-}}q(\lambda)\mathbf{e}\big(\tau\frac{\lambda_{v_{+}}^{2} }{2}+\overline{\tau}\frac{\lambda_{v_{-}}^{2}}{2}\big)$ with $q$ being the image of $e^{-\Delta_{v}/8\pi y}(p)$ under the operator